barrysteyn/node-scrypt/Readme.md

  2. **r** - blocksize in use for underlying hash; fine-tunes the relative memory-cost.
  3. **p** - parallelization factor; fine-tunes the relative cpu-cost.

+For info on what the above parameters do, read [section 5 of the scrypt ietf draft](http://tools.ietf.org/html/draft-josefsson-scrypt-kdf-01#section-5).

 ####How Memory Is Calculated
 `maxmem` is often defaulted to `0`.
 This does not mean that `0` RAM is used.
 Instead, memory used is calculated like so (quote from Colin Percival):